-Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status 49.5.15 Development shall be consistent with the Structure Plan at 49.8, except that a.
-The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections. b.
-The location of Collector Road Type C may be varied by up to 20m to integrate with the intersection with State Highway 6. c.
-The location of the Key Crossing shown on the Structure Plan may be varied by up to 30m. d.
-The location and extent of the Community Park may be varied.
-NC 49.5.16 Residential Density 49.5.16.1 In the Medium Density Residential Precinct, development shall achieve a density of 40 - 48 residential units per hectare across the net gross developable area of the site.
-49.5.16.2 In the High Density Residential Precinct, development shall achieve a density of 60 40 - 72 residential units per hectare across the net gross developable area of the site.
-For the purpose of this rule, gross net developable area of a site means the land within the site shown on the Structure Plan, excluding the following: a.
-Building Restriction areas as shown on the Structure Plan and planning maps; b.
-Roads, Open Space, Amenity Access Areas and Landscape Buffer as shown on the Structure Plan c.
-Stormwater management areas d.
-Any vested or private roads, reserves, accesses and walkways or any other land used for a non-residential activity not shown on the Structure Plan.
-NGD
+Table 2 Standards for activities located in the Medium Density Residential Non-compliance Precinct and the High Density Residential Precinct status

+49.5.15 Developmen at 49.8, exce nt shall be consistent in general accordance with the Structure Plan ept that NC Highwa require b.
+The loc integral cation where Collector Road Types A and B intersect with State by 6 or Lower Shotover Road may be varied by up to 10m where d to achieve integration with these intersections. cation of Collector Road Type C may be varied by up to 20m to be with the intersection with State Highway 6. cation of the Key Crossing shown on the Structure Plan may be 49.5.16 Residential Density NC 49.5.16.1 In the Medium Density Residential Precinct, development shall achieve a density of 40 - 48 residential units per hectare across the gross developable area of the site.
+49.5.16.2 In the High Density Residential Precinct, development shall achieve a density of $60-72$ residential units per hectare across the gross developable area of the site. pose of this rule, gross developable area of a site means the land ite shown on the Structure Plan, excluding the following: a.
+Building maps; g Restriction areas as shown on the Structure Plan and planning Open Space, Amenity Access Areas and Landscape Buffer as on the Structure Plan- c.
+Stormw ater management areas But includin g any vested or private roads, reserves, accesses and walkways not shown on the Structure Plan.